-Through our strong links with local business we can help you develop your “employability skills”.
-This could include support and advice on CV’s and job interviews, visiting workplaces, getting work experience and being coached and mentored by local business people.
+Through our strong links with local business we can help the young people we support to develop key “employability skills”.
+This could include support and advice on CV’s, job interviews, mock interviews, work tours, gaining work experience and being coached and mentored by local business people.
 We also have strong links with a wide range of training and education providers.
-We can help young people decide what training and courses might be best for them and help apply.
-We also support young people into employment and training.

 What we can offer professionals

 Foster carers, and Children's Homes